 University of South Florida (On-campus)

-The College of Public Health and the University of South Florida offers a 42-credit master’s program in genetic counseling.
-Although this program is delivered on-campus in Tampa, students who are accepted into the program must fulfill the embryology prerequisite course, which can be completed in-person or online the summer before the program begins.
+The College of Public Health and the University of South Florida offer a 45-credit master’s program in genetic counseling.
+Although this program is delivered on-campus in Tampa, students who are accepted into the program must fulfill the embryology prerequisite course, which can be completed in person or online the summer before the program begins.
 Other strongly recommended prerequisite courses include one to two semesters of biology, genetics or genomics, psychology or counseling, and statistics.

 Students in this program can expect an equal mix of didactic and skill-based courses, clinical rotations, and field experience beginning the first semester.
 Upon completion of the master’s in science in public health with a concentration in genetic counseling, graduates are eligible to sit for the national board certification exam given by the ABGC.